Istiaquek49/CSCI499GroupProject/Social-Contract-Outline.md

 > What do we expect of one another in regard to attendance at meetings, participation, frequency of communication, the quality of work, etc.?

 ```
 We want at least everyone to respond to questions or communicate if needed.
+Communication is key, meeting should only be allowed to be missed if there is a legitimate reason.
 ```

 ## POLICIES & PROCEDURES